Kevin Dillon (English footballer): Playing career

 Dillon began his football career as an apprentice at Birmingham City and signed pro forms in July 1977.
-He made his debut 4 months later against Leicester City, when he was the last player to be given a debut by the late Sir Alf Ramsey.
-In the 1980–81 season Dillon made his only England under-21 appearance against Romania.
+He made his debut four months later against Leicester City, when he was the last player to be given a debut by Sir Alf Ramsey.
+In the 1980–81 season Dillon made his only England under-21 appearance, against Romania.

-After 186 league appearances, he left St Andrew's in March 1983 and joined Division 3 side Portsmouth.
-He was involved in Portsmouth's Division 3 title run-in that season and he also played his part, as Portsmouth went on to finish fourth in Division 2 in both the 1984–85 and 1985–86 seasons.
-Portsmouth were finally promoted to Division 1 in the 1986–87 season, when they finished as runners-up to Derby County.
+After 186 league appearances, he left St Andrew's in March 1983 and joined Third Division club Portsmouth.
+He was involved in Portsmouth's Third Division title run-in that season and he also played his part, as Portsmouth finished fourth in Second Division in both the 1984–85 and 1985–86 seasons.
+Portsmouth were finally promoted to the First Division in the 1986–87 season, when they finished as runners-up to Derby County.
 Pompey only stayed in the top flight for one season, as they finished 19th and were relegated.
 Dillon had made 206 league appearances for Portsmouth before leaving Fratton Park in July 1989.

-Dillon joined Newcastle United and in his first season there, they finished 3rd in Division 2, before losing out to Sunderland in the play-off semi-finals.
+Dillon joined Newcastle United and in his first season there, they finished third in the Second Division, before losing out to Sunderland in the play-off semi-finals.

 In the summer of 1991, Dillon joined Reading on a free transfer.
-He would spend 3 years at Elm Park and won the Division 2 title in the 1993–94 season before joining Stevenage Borough.
+He spent three years at Elm Park and won the Division Two title in the 1993–94 season before joining Stevenage Borough.
 He was also both the youth and reserve team manager whilst at Stevenage Borough.
 He then joined Yeovil Town and finally had a brief spell at Fareham Town at the end of the 1996–97 season.